A parent handbook is an important resource for any child care program to communicate policies and procedures and act as an ongoing reference.

 Distributing a comprehensive handbook can also prevent future problems since parents know up front what they can expect from your daycare center, as well as what is expected of them.

 Need to update parents on new policies, or remind them of upcoming events or payments?
 HiMama can help you communicate quickly and easily with parents to keep them in the loop.
-Contact us today for more information about the HiMama childcare software and app and how it can streamline your communications.
+Contact us today for more information about the HiMama childcare app and how it can streamline your communications.

 - Why Parent Involvement is So Important in Early Childhood Education

 - How HiMama Engages Parents in a More Meaningful Way than Facebook